695 - Albert Okura

 Yeah.

-Anyway, Dill had a weight problem
+Anyway, Dill had a weight problem.

-And that's where it started.
+Later on, and that's where it started.
+But now he's better.

+And then they sold it to a private equity firm.
 So that's the American dream right there.

+Really tough.
 But years ago, 20 years ago, whatever, it was amazing.

-It was really pretty good.
+It was really good.
+It was pretty good.

 And it was cheap.

 And if you got the receipt, you could go online and take a quick survey and then you get a dollar off your next order.
+And I did that every time.

+I was never that sad.
 Yeah, I've been pathetic for a long time.

 Albert was inspired by the success of El Pollo Loco.